Siddington, Cheshire

-Siddington is a civil parish in Cheshire, England.
+Siddington is a village and civil parish in the Cheshire East district, in the ceremonial county of Cheshire, England.
 It consists of farms; a picnic site; Redesmere, a half-mile long lake; and the Capesthorne Estate.
 The village is at the crossroads of the A34 with the B5392 approximately halfway between Alderley Edge and Congleton.
 The civil parish includes the hamlet of Capesthorne.
+In 2021 the parish had a population of 357.

 Redesmere Lake

 Redesmere, created as a feeder reservoir for the ornamental lakes of Capesthorne Hall in the late 18th century, once had an island.
 According to popular belief the island floated, and it is marked as such on the 1842 One Inch Ordnance Survey map, though the 1964 1:2500 Ordnance Survey map shows that it had become joined with the bank by then.
 Local legend says that it came into being as a result of a vow by a knight who believed his lady was unfaithful, and that he would not look on her face again until the island floated.
 Soon after he fell ill, but she remained loyal to him and nursed him back to health.
 There then followed a storm which tore the island from the bottom of the lake, and it floated ever since, clearing the lady's name.

 The writer Alan Garner included a reference to the Floating Island of Redesmere in his novel The Weirdstone of Brisingamen.

 Angling is also popular on the lake but it is strictly controlled by Prince Albert Angling Society.
 The lake is stocked with carp, pike and various silverfish such as roach and bream.

 Redesmere is a popular location for feeding ducks and other water birds, with information, parking and benches next to the water's edge.